Temporary Protected Status

 You may also choose to file a motion to reconsider with the Service Center that adjudicated your TPS application by submitting:

-- A Notice of Appeal or Motion, Form I-290B
+- Form I-290B, A Notice of Appeal or Motion

-- $630 filing fee, or Form I-912, Application for Fee Waiver (or written request) if you are unable to pay
+- The correct filing fee, see form instructions (PDF).
+Or Form I-912, Application for Fee Waiver (or written request) if you are unable to pay

 If USCIS denies your TPS application, we recommend that you consult with an accredited legal representative to determine whether you should pursue an appeal or motion.
 If you have been placed in removal proceedings, you may request that the immigration judge adjudicate your TPS application.
 If an immigration judge denies your request for TPS, you may file an appeal with the BIA.